 1. (8-20) The firstborn and the devoted portions belong to the priest.

 a.
-Here, I Myself have also given you charge of My heave offerings: The heave offerings were brought to God as part of the peace offering (Exodus 29:28, Leviticus 7:14), a Nazirite’s consecration offering (Numbers 6:20), and for thanksgiving (Numbers 15:19-21).
+Here, I Myself have also given you charge of My heave offerings: The heave offerings were brought to God as part of the peace offering (Exodus 29:28 and Leviticus 7:14), for a Nazirite’s consecration offering (Numbers 6:20), and for thanksgiving (Numbers 15:19-21).
 In the heave offering, a choice portion of the animal (the breast or the thigh) was heaved or waved before the LORD.

 i.
 Afterwards, that choice portion of the meat was for the priest and his family and was considered holy – so it had to be eaten in the holy place.

 b.
-Every offering of theirs: The priest also received portions from the grain offering and sin offering and trespass offering; gifts of oil, wine, and grain, and ripe fruit from the firstfruits offerings were also to be given to the priests.
+Every offering of theirs: The priest also received portions from the grain offering and sin offering and trespass offering; gifts of oil, wine, and grain, and ripe fruit from the firstfruits offerings were given to the priests.
 This was how the priesthood was supported in Israel.

 c.
 Everything that first opens the womb of all flesh: When the firstborn was brought to the tabernacle, either to be given or redeemed with money, it also belonged to the priest.

 d.
-I have given to you and your sons and daughters with you as an ordinance forever: All of these belonged to the priests, and it was vitally important the children of Israel fulfill their obligation to bring these things – God calls it a covenant of salt forever.
+I have given to you and your sons and daughters with you as an ordinance forever: All these parts of these sacrifices belonged to the priests, and it was important for Israel fulfill their obligation to bring them.
+This is emphasized as God called it a covenant of salt forever.

 i.
 Salt speaks of purity, of preservation, and of expense.
 So, a covenant of salt is a pure covenant (salt stays a pure chemical compound), a covenant of salt is an enduring covenant (salt makes things preserve and endure), and a covenant of salt is a valuable covenant (salt was expensive).